mtorcellini/note-taker/README.md

 ### Deployed Version

-Visit the [https://evening-plains-76399.herokuapp.com](deployed version) and click `Get Started`.
+Visit the [deployed application](https://evening-plains-76399.herokuapp.com) and click `Get Started`.
 You can test the functionality here by adding or removing notes.

 ### Local Version

 Open a terminal at the application directory and run `npm start`.
 A message will be logged out with the active port number.
-Open a browser window at the address http://localhost:PORT, where PORT is the value read back to you by the terminal.
+Open a browser window at the address `http://localhost:PORT`, where PORT is the value read back to you by the terminal.

 ## License